This is the same compound that produces the “high” in cannabis.

 Studies conducted in the 70s found that the psychoactive compound successfully reduced seizures in animal models, including baboons.

-One small study conducted in the 1940s found that THC treatment successfully reduced seizures in two of five epileptic children that were unresponsive to conventional treatment.
+conducted in the 1940s found that THC treatment successfully reduced seizures in two of five epileptic children that were unresponsive to conventional treatment.

 In this early research, was THC effective 100% of the time?